Welcome to the Contemplative Artists Guild site

 This Month’s Art / Q&A

-This month’s art includes artworks by Mel Ahlborn, June G Paul, and Claudia Smith.
+This month’s art includes artworks by Mel Ahlborn, June G Paul, Claudia Smith, and Melissa Strickler..

 Click artwork to enlarge.